cla-bit/PayStackEase/docs/source/bulkcharges.rst

         :param id_or_code: An ID or code for the charge whose batches you want to retrieve
         :type id_or_code: str
         :param status: The status of the bulk charge batch.
+The ``STATUS`` enum value is passed in here.
         :type status: str, optional
         :param per_page: The number of records to return per page (default: 50).
         :type per_page: int, optional